 Commissioner Welch noted that one emerging issue is the conflict between State agencies on how to handle stormwater infiltration in relation to groundwater concerns.
-He noted that infiltration is prohibited in some cases.
-He noted that the Commission should determine if MDH's requirements reflect sound science.
+He noted that some State agencies often prohibit infiltration.
+He noted that the Commission should determine if MDH's requirements have an impact on the Commission's infiltration programs and practices.